NiramaiPNayanar/Ontology_pratice/README.md

 ## Overview

-This repository contains various exercises, examples, and projects related to ontology development and semantic web technologies.
-It serves as a learning resource and practice ground for working with ontologies.
+This repository contains ontology files and projects related to ontology development and semantic web technologies.
+It serves as a learning resource and practice ground for exploring ontology concepts.

 ## Repository Structure

 ```
 Ontology_pratice/
+├── Prototyping and validating the CORA ontology: case study on a simulated reconnaissance mission/
-├── Cora_Validating_owl_file.owx
+│ └── Cora_Validating_owl_file.owx
 ├── Food_service.owx
 └── README.md # This file
 ```